-UK Regulator Accused Of Playing Politics Over ‘Perverse’ Price Controls
+UK Regulator Accused of Playing Politics Over ‘Perverse’ Price Controls

 National Grid serves as the system operator in the U.K., while its transmission business holds the monopoly in England and Wales for transmission infrastructure and interconnectors to other countries.

-Alistair Phillips-Davies, CEO of SSE, which runs the transmission network in northern Scotland, wrote in blog that a financial analyst had called the proposals “unfinanceable.”
+Alistair Phillips-Davies, CEO of SSE, which runs the transmission network in northern Scotland, wrote in a blog post that a financial analyst had called the proposals “unfinanceable.”

 “It’s absolutely right that Ofgem protects billpayers, but the cost of delaying critical investments will cause us to pay a much heavier price in years to come,” Phillips-Davies wrote.

-Ofgem's proposal leaves the door open to reassessing the price control if extra net-zero investment is needed, for example in areas like EV chargers.
-However, some in the industry fear this model could slow down progress and add extra bureaucracy, compared to giving the grid operators access to greater revenue for reinvestment from the outset.
+Ofgem's proposal leaves the door open to reassessing the price control if extra net-zero investment is needed, for example in areas such as EV chargers.
+However, some in the industry fear this model could slow down progress and add extra layers of bureaucracy, compared to giving the grid operators access to greater revenue for reinvestment from the outset.

 Two types of politics at work